Affordable and sustainable self-powered GLUCOSE sensing system for a global FAIR diabetes management

 The first targeted market of FAIRGLUCOSE solutions is located in low and middle-income countries, where the cost of current glucometers severely limits the self-monitoring of blood glucose among the population.

-However, in the mid-term, it is likely that the sustainability and affordability of this approach will displace current glucose players in some market niches of developed countries and generate new applications in the healthcare and agro-food arena.
+However, in the mid-term, it is likely that the sustainability and affordability of the approach will displace the current glucose players in some market niches of developed countries and generate new applications in the healthcare and agro-food arena.

 Conclusion